eriqande/mega-non-model-wgs-snakeflow/README.md

 Within each of the `results/bqsr-round-X` directories you will also find tarballs of all the log files and all the benchmark files.

+You will also find a directory like `results/bqsr-round-0/indel_realigned`.

+This contains subdirectories of indel-realigned bam files.
+For example:

+    results/bqsr-round-0/indel_realigned
+    ├── __ALL
+    ├── spp-carnatus
+    ├── spp-chrysomelas
+    ├── spp-diaconus
+    ├── spp-flavidus
+    ├── spp-melanops
+    ├── spp-mystinus
+    └── spp-serranoides

+In the above case, the subdirectory `__ALL` has bam files that were recalibrated using indels discovered in all samples.
+While subdirectory `spp-carnatus` includes only the bam files of those species that are listed as *S carnatus* (according to the `indel_grps` file) *AND* the indel realignment was done only with indels that were found in the individuals in that directory (i.e., that was species-specific indel realignment).

 ## Assumptions

 - Paired end